-Type your serial number into the My Support box, then click Submit, or click Find it for me to get specific information about your notebook.
-For more information, see "Finding your specifications" on page 11.
+To get specific information about your notebook, type your serial number into the My Support box, then click Continue, or click Look up my serial number for me.
+For more information, see "Finding your specifications" on page 12.

 Click Support Home, then click All Support Documents to access product documentation, specifications, and guides.
-By entering your serial number, you get specific documents related to your system.
+By entering your serial number, you get specific documents related to your notebook.
 You can also browse through the reference area to locate an article specific to the question you have.

-Click Support Home, then click General Tutorials to access an extensive library of how-to articles and videos on topics, such as making audio CDs and installing a hard drive.
+Click Support Home, then click General Tutorials to access an extensive library of how-to articles and videos on topics such as making audio CDs and installing a hard drive.